wgpu4k/wgpu4k-matrix/src/commonMain/kotlin/io/github/natanfudge/wgpu4k/matrix/potential_improvements.md

 3. Add premulplication for mat4f
-For the kdocs of mat4f, calrify for post multiplication that if you do M * v the transform applies before `this`, and if you do v * M the transform applies after `this`, and vice versa for premultiplication
+For the kdocs of mat4f, clarify for post multiplication that if you do M * v the transform applies before `this`, and if you do v * M the transform applies after `this`, and vice versa for premultiplication

 1. Reorganize the files Mat3f, Mat4f, Quatf, Vec2f, Vec3f, Vec4f, to be ordered like this: